 The youth's current membership in USBC permits the youth to participate in any league in which he/she is eligible.
-If the league requires adult membership, the youth would be responsible for paying all applicable local and state dues (USBC dues are only paid once per season).
-As a USBC youth member, the youth must comply with the requirements of Rule 400 to maintain eligibility.
+If the league requires adult membership, the youth would be responsible for paying full adult membership fees.

 Rule 102 - League Officers